-Cook on low heat for about 10 minutes then finally add some grated ginger and fresh coriander.
+Cook on low heat for about 10 minutes then finally add some, peeled and grated ginger and fresh coriander.
 Serve with (soy) yogurt and enjoy hot.

 The type of tomatoes used in this dish makes a big difference to taste too.
 I much prefer the tomato purée version and would highly recommend it.
 It’s also worth noting that the flavours come out much more intensely on the second day, so if you have the chance to cook this meal the day you need it, then go for it!
 If not, you’ll just be in line for some really tasty leftovers 😉

 To feel satisfied you’ll probably want a few carbs on the side.
 White rice or garlic or naan bread goes really well for that purpose!